dev-rafa1707/CRUD_Python_MySQL_basico/readme.md

 * Use app.py to run the operations (CRUD)
-(O arquivos app.py é utilizado para processas as operações do CRUD)
+(O arquivos app.py é utilizado para processar as operações do CRUD)

 * bd.py is used as a local database
 (O arquivo bd.py é usado como banco de dados local)

+The readAll option is unchecked as a comment.
+The other CRUD options are marked as comments.
+To execute any operation, you must uncheck the desired option and run the app.py file

+A opção readAll está desmarcada como comentario.
+As outras opções do CRUD estao marcadas como comentario.
+Para realizar uma operação, você deve desmarcar a opção desejada e executar o arquivo app.py

 ### Main commands / Principais comandos